awsdocs/aws-dms-user-guide/doc_source/CHAP_SupportScripts.PostgreSQL.md

 **Note**
 You can run this script with psql client version 10 or later\.

-You can use the procedures following to run this script either from your database environment or from the command line\.
+You can use the following procedures to run this script either from your database environment or from the command line\.
 In either case, you can then upload your file to AWS Support later\.

 **To run this script and upload the results to your support case**

 1. Do one of the following:
-   + Run the script from your database environment using the psql command line following\.
+   + Run the script from your database environment using the following psql command line\.

      ```
      dbname=# \i awsdms_support_collector_postgres.sql
      ```

-     At the prompt following, enter the name of only one of the schemas that you want to migrate\.
+     At the following prompt, enter the name of only one of the schemas that you want to migrate\.

-     At the prompt following, enter the name of the user \(`script_user`\) that you have defined to connect to the database\.
+     At the following prompt, enter the name of the user \(`script_user`\) that you have defined to connect to the database\.
-   + Run the script directly from directly from the command line following\.
+   + Run the following script directly from the command line\.
 This option avoids any prompts prior to script execution\.

      ```
      psql -h database-hostname -p port -U script_user -d database-name -f awsdms_support_collector_postgres.sql